Racial, ethnic and gender equity at AIA

 Harnessing the passion of our members and the broader design community, AIA is taking steps to advance racial justice and equity in our organization, in our profession, and in our communities.
 It will do so in the following ways:

-- Expand inclusiveness and diversity within the profession through K-12 and higher education engagements and advocating for effective pathways into the profession.
-Expand the participation of racially and ethnically diverse populations, women and other underrepresented groups.
+- Expand inclusiveness and diversity within the profession through K-12 and higher education engagements and advocate for effective pathways into the profession.
+Expand the participation of racially and ethnically diverse populations, women, and other underrepresented groups.

 AIA commits to...

-These resources represent just a few tools to help bridge the gap – the gap between complacency and knowledge, between knowledge and action, and between action and progress.
+These resources represent just a few tools to help bridge the gap between complacency and knowledge, between knowledge and action, and between action and progress.

 We invite you to contact us at firstname.lastname@example.org to suggest additional resources.

-National Museum of African American History and Culture: Talking About Race
+National Museum of American History: LGBTQ History >

 Please note third-party resources are provided for informational purposes and represent the views of the respective organizations.